Princess Diana’s favourite places in London

-Later still, following her February 1981 engagement to Prince Charles and subsequent wedding at St Paul’s Cathedral in July that year, Diana became known for her work with the homeless, people with disabilities and those with HIV and AIDS, while campaigning to ban landmines; no wonder the public loved her.
+Following her engagement to Prince Charles in February 1981 and subsequent wedding at St Paul’s Cathedral in July that year, Diana became known for her work with the homeless, people with disabilities and those with HIV and AIDS, while campaigning to ban landmines; no wonder the public loved her.

-20 years after her death, the People’s Princess and style icon is remembered in Diana, Her Fashion Story at Kensington Palace – her former home.
-Following the evolution of her style, from the pale pink Emanuel blouse worn for her engagement portrait to her glamorous evening gowns.
-Proving she was revolutionary, Diana was the first royal not to wear gloves
+20 years after her death, the People’s Princess and style icon was remembered in Diana, Her Fashion Story at Kensington Palace – her former home.
+Following the evolution of her style, from the pale pink Emanuel blouse worn for her engagement portrait (top picture) to her glamorous evening gowns, it proved she was a revolutionary: Diana was the first royal not to wear gloves

 a hat on’.

 Diana also liked taking William or her former lover James Hewitt to San Lorenzo, a family-run Italian in Knightsbridge that opened in 1963.
 Also popular with Princess Margaret, Sophia Loren and Eric Clapton, Diana’s sons William and Harry still dine there.

 Diana also ate at celebrity favourite L’Escargot in Soho (pictured here), once visiting with the dancer Wayne Sleep.
 Established in 1927, it specialises in snails, lobster and coq au vin – although Diana liked the seared tuna with lentils.